-- 1. To introduce the concept of random variables, probability distributions, specific discrete and continuous distributions with practical application in Computer Science Engineering and social life situations. - 2.
-To Provide the principles of statistical inferences and the basics of hypothesis testing with emphasis on some commonly encountered hypotheses. - 3.
-To Determine whether an input has a statistically significant effect on the system's response through ANOVA testing.
+- 1. Learn to use the Fourier series to represent periodical physical phenomena in engineering analysis and to enable the student to express non-periodic functions to periodic functions using the Fourier series and Fourier transforms. - 2.
+To find the association between attributes and the correlation between two variables - 3.
+To introduce the concept of random variables, probability distributions, and specific discrete and continuous distributions with practical application in Computer Science Engineering and social life situations. - 4.
+Provide the principles of statistical inferences and the basics of hypothesis testing with emphasis on some commonly encountered hypotheses.